hasanalshiekh/skylineweb/scratchpad.md

 - Services section with 6 key IT services
 - About section with company statistics
 - Industries section showcasing 6 different sectors
-- **NEW**: Modern contact section with info cards and enhanced form
+- Modern contact section with info cards and enhanced form
 - Footer with social media links
 - Font Awesome icons for visual appeal
+- **NEW**: Clickable SKYLINE logos for seamless navigation

 ## Technical Implementation:
 - Pure HTML/CSS/JavaScript (no external dependencies except CDN resources)